 Supposed to be one of the best trails for the trekkers.
 Few places in the worlds have such a splendid variety of natural beauty as the Annapurna region.
 It is a rare combination of long arrays of snow capped peaks, crystal clear lakes, turbulent rivers with deep gorges, Tibetan monasteries, hot-springs, and picturesque villages inhabited by simple and friendly local people.

 Few regions of the great Himalaya remain few people traveled.
-The ancient kingdom of Mustang in western Nepal is one of them.
-Only a handful of foreigners have crossed the high passes to the valley of Tholung wherein lies the palace of Lo-Manthang, the seat of the King of Mustang, who is still in residence.
+The ancient kingdom of Mustang in western Nepal is one of them when King were governing Nepal.
+Only a handful of foreigners have crossed the high passes to the valley of Tholung wherein lies the palace of Lo-Manthang, the seat of the former King of Mustang, who was living there.
 The region was forbidden to foreigners until 1992 and till today remains a controlled region so only .....

 Ghorepani trek visits the thriving Gurung settlement of Ghandruk, where many ex-Gurkha soldiers run cozy lodges.
 It winds through the magical rhododendron forest that inspired the setting for the Hobbit trilogy.
 At Ghorepani, the ridgeline trail meets a major trade route, plied by donkey trains carrying loads north toward Tibet.
 An early morning climb up to Poon Hill (3,200m/ 10,500ft) rewards you with panoramic views...